 Reported but not settled (RBNS) balances are disclosed in technical provisions in Solvency II but in payables in IFRS.
+Ceded RBNS balances are disclosed in reinsurance recoverables in Solvency II but in reinsurance receivables in IFRS.

 D.2.15 Information on actuarial methodologies and assumptions